Taylor Hall scores in overtime as Bruins beat Wild 4-3

 Minnesota had a 5-on-3 advantage for 57 seconds midway through the third but could not get a shot on goal.
 Connor Clifton ended up with a short-handed breakaway for Boston after clearing the penalty box but Fleury stopped him.

-Pastrnak put Boston up 2-1 when he poked in a rebound after Fleury couldn't control the rebound on a shot by Hall.
+Pastrnak put Boston up 2-1 after Fleury couldn't control the rebound on a shot by Hall.

 Duhaime gave Minnesota an early lead on a short-handed breakaway, outracing two Bruins to the puck following a turnover and beating Ullmark 1:55 into the game.